EconPapers

 Discussion Papers, Research Unit: Market Behavior from WZB Berlin Social Science Center

-We study the problem of assigning indivisible objects to agents where each is to receive one object.
-To ensure fairness in the absence of monetary compensation, we consider random assignments.
-Random Priority, also known as Random Serial Dictatorship, is characterized by symmetry, ex-post efficiency, and probabilistic (Maskin) monotonicity - whenever preferences change so that a given deterministic assignment is ranked weakly higher by all agents, the probability of that assignment being chosen should be weakly larger.
-Probabilistic monotonicity implies strategy-proofness for random assignment problems and is equivalent on a general social choice domain; for deterministic rules it coincides with Maskin monotonicity.
+Abstract: We study the problem of assigning indivisible objects to agents where each is to receive at most one.
+To ensure fairness in the absence of monetary transfers, we consider random assignments.
+Random Priority, also known as Random Serial Dictatorship, is characterized by equal-treatment-of-equals, ex-post efficiency and probabilistic monotonicity – whenever preferences change so that a given deterministic assignment is ranked higher by all agents, the probability of that assignment arising should not decrease.
+Probabilistic monotonicity implies strategy-proofness for random assignment problems and is equivalent to it on the universal domain of strict preferences; for deterministic rules it coincides with Maskin-monotonicity.

 Keywords: Random Assignment; Random Priority; Random Serial Dictatorship; Ex-Post Efficiency; Probabilistic Monotonicity; Maskin Monotonicity (search for similar items in EconPapers)